-- 96(1) The poll book must be in the prescribed form and must contain a sufficient number of columns to accommodate the requirements of the election. - (2) Notwithstanding subsection (1), the returning officer may fasten together voter's registration forms for use as a poll book, and if the returning officer has done so, the voter's registration forms are deemed to be a poll book for the purposes of (1). - (3) All entries in the poll book must be numbered in consecutive order and if voter's registration forms are used as a poll book pursuant to subsection (2), they must be fastened together and numbered in consecutive order.
+- 96(1) The poll book must be in the form and manner determined by the returning officer and must be sufficient to accommodate the requirements of the election. - (2) Notwithstanding subsection (1), the returning officer may fasten together voter's registration forms for use as a poll book, and if the returning officer has done so, the voter's registration forms are deemed to be a poll book for the purposes of subsection (1). - (3) All entries in the poll book must be numbered in consecutive order and if voter's registration forms are used as a poll book pursuant to subsection (2), they must be fastened together and numbered in consecutive order. - (4) If a voters list is used in an election, the returning officer may use the information from the poll book to revise the voters list.